Mahir Emreli: Senior

 Emreli made his Azerbaijan debut on 9 March 2017 against Qatar in friendly match.

 He scored his first goal for Azerbaijan on 29 May 2018, in a friendly match against Kyrgyzstan.

 Sponsorship

 In 2018, Emreli signed a sponsorship deal with American sportswear and equipment supplier, Nike.

 Personal life

-In May 2019, Mahir changed his surname from Mədətov to Emreli, taking maternal family name due to his disproval at his father's new marriage.
+In May 2019, Mahir changed his surname from Mədətov to his mother's family name of Emreli, expressing disapproval at his father's marriage to another woman.